Geography of Chennai: Climate

 The average annual rainfall is about 1400 mm.
-The city gets most of its seasonal rainfall from the north-east monsoon winds, from mid-September to mid-December.
-Cyclones in the Bay of Bengal sometimes hit the city.
-Highest annual rainfall recorded is 2,570 mm in 2005.
+The city gets most of its seasonal rainfall from the north-east monsoon winds, from mid-September to mid-December while smaller amounts also come from the south-west monsoon winds from mid-June to mid-September.
+The dry season is between January and May, with March having the least average rainfall at 3.4 mm.
+Cyclones and depressions from the North Indian Ocean tropical cyclone in the Bay of Bengal sometimes hit the city.
+The highest annual rainfall recorded is 2,570 mm in 2005.
 The most prevailing winds in Chennai is the Southwesterly between the end of May to end of September and the Northeasterly during the rest of the year.
+Water inundation and flooding happen in low-lying areas during the season with significant flooding in 2015 and 2023.

+Chennai has been ranked 41st best "National Clean Air City" (under Category 1 >10L Population cities) in India.